top of page

 There is some controversy over whether honey bees sometimes have a negative impact on wild bee populations.
 It is the opinion of this guide's authors that beekeepers of honey bees tend to cultivate environments that are highly beneficial to native bees.
 This topic is discussed at greater length elsewhere in this guide.
 (See,"Are Honey Bees a Threat to Wild Bees?" )

-Identification Information: Honey bees are medium-sized and have brown bodies striped with black and transparent colorless wings.
-Their heads are rimmed with pale hairs and their eyes are black.
+Identification Information: Apis mellifera are medium-sized bees, with black heads and thoraxes; abdomens girded by golden, brown or black bands; black legs, eyes and antennae; and transparent colorless wings.
+Their faces are heart-shaped, their heads are rimmed with pale hairs and their thoraxes are covered with golden-brown hairs.
 Honey bees vary greatly in color and size, according to age, function (drone, worker or queen) and subvariety.
 Subvarieties of honey bees run a range of colors from honey-brown to blackish-brown.
 In addition to the more commonly seen golden-brown honey bee, a variation with a gray-and-black striped abdomen (shown at right) is sometimes seen at the park.

 PHOTO CREDITS: All photos and text © Copyright 2014-2017 Paula Sharp and Ross Eatman, unless otherwise noted.
 All rights reserved.
 If you wish to use any of the photographs here for educational or other purposes, please read permissions page.